cpascual/pythoncourse-intermediate/README.md

-- Dedicate *at least* 1 hour to reading **and understanding** [this article on Python OOP](https://jeffknupp.com/blog/2014/06/18/improve-your-python-python-classes-and-object-oriented-programming/) (note: you can stop when you get to "Abstract Classes".
+- Dedicate *at least* 1 hour to reading **and understanding** [this article on Python OOP](https://jeffknupp.com/blog/2014/06/18/improve-your-python-python-classes-and-object-oriented-programming/) (note: you can stop when you get to "Abstract Classes").
   *(Expected required time: 60'-180' Priority: very high)*

 - Install git on your machine and clone this repo.
 If you still haven't heard